 As an all-or-nothing person, I realize that this concept isn’t the easiest to accept.
-I don’t really like the idea of ‘small’ progress.
-I don’t like baby steps.
-I like giant leaps and bounds in not-very-long time spans.
+I don’t really like the idea of ‘small’ progress and baby steps.
+Giant leaps and bounds in not-very-long time spans are my jam.
 I want results, BIG results, right now.

 But as I continue on my journey, the more I realize that the brain just doesn’t work that way.

 It’s possible to rewire your brain, heal from trauma and trust people again.

 Trust me, I don’t like it either.
 Patience is not a strong skill that I possess.